 We are in constant contact with “tech people” every day.
 With the continued rise of Silicon Valley bosses appearing on TV, IT professional in every and the many, many tech hustlers we felt it’s time to dip into the tech jargon to enlighten us all!

 However, at Comms Express, we are proud to have a supportive team who can guide even the most technophobic users.
 So we have set about creating this guide to all the tech jargon this industry might throw at you.
 If you take a look at our InfoZone, you’ll find a plethora of useful articles around different parts of the industry.

 But here is a quick breakdown of terms.

-Access Points: enables multiple devices and wired networks to connect to an internet signal in areas that a far away from a router.
+Access Points: Enables multiple devices and wired networks to connect to an internet signal in areas that are far away from a router.
 Access points are used in businesses or very large homes.
 Find out more about Access Points

 Bandwidth: The amount of data which can be transmitted from one point to another over a period of time.
 Most internet connections or web servers tend to have a certain amount of bandwidth.
 The more devices connected to the internet that are demanding data the slower the internet will be.

 Bandwidth hog: A term for a user or device that uses more bandwidth than all users and devices on the network.